LottePitcher/opinionated-package-starter/.github/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/Umbraco.Community.Templates.PackageStarter?color=0273B3)](https://www.nuget.org/packages/Umbraco.Community.Templates.PackageStarter)
 [![GitHub license](https://img.shields.io/github/license/LottePitcher/opinionated-package-starter?color=8AB803)](../LICENSE)

+> [!NOTE]
+> The latest version of the template (v15) is for creating packages in Umbraco 15+.
+>
+> If you still want to create a package for Umbraco 13, [install v13 of the template](https://www.nuget.org/packages/Umbraco.Community.Templates.PackageStarter/13.0.0).

-Use this `dotnet new` template to get a head start for creating, releasing and maintaining Umbraco Packages for v13+.
+Use this `dotnet new` template to get a head start for creating, releasing and maintaining packages for Umbraco 15+.

 I've called it an 'opinionated' package starter template because lots of decisions have been made for you.
 This means that all you *really* have to worry about is adding your package code.
 A lot of the other stuff involved in releasing a package and having a well-maintained open source GitHub repository has been done already.